Fake Plastic Snow

-"Fake Plastic Snow" is an episode from the dramedy series Ugly Betty.
-It is the eleventh episode overall in the series, but in the United States, Canada, and Australia, it is the tenth episode, which was written by Veronica Becker and Sarah Kucserka and directed by Jim Hayman.
-The title of this episode refers to the Radiohead song "Fake Plastic Trees" from their album The Bends.
+"Fake Plastic Snow" is an episode from the dramedy series Ugly Betty, written by Veronica Becker and Sarah Kucserka and directed by Jim Hayman.
+It is the eleventh episode overall in the series, but was presented as the tenth episode in the United States, Canada, and Australia.
+The title refers to the Radiohead song "Fake Plastic Trees" from their album The Bends.